phillipod/SISTER/docs/PRIVACY.md

 ## Your Rights

 You have the right to:
-1. Withdraw consent at any time
+1. Request withdrawal from future processing or distribution (existing public copies remain under the CC BY-NC-SA 4.0 license)
-2. Request data deletion
+2. Request deletion of data stored by the project (copies already released cannot be deleted)
 3. Know how your data is used
 4. Access copies of your submissions

 ## Data Retention

-- Training data: Retained until consent withdrawal
+- Training data: Retained indefinitely.
+If you withdraw consent, we will cease including your data in future datasets or training runs, but previously distributed copies will continue to be available under the CC BY-NC-SA 4.0 license.
 - Test suite data: Permanent (for validation)
 - Consent records: Permanent